Pad Woon Sen is a Thai glass noodle stir fry with egg and vegetables for a quick and easy meal.

 Pad Woon Sen Recipe

 - 80 g Bean Thread or Vermicelli Noodles Soaked in water for 15 minutes until soft.

-- 2 Tbsp Oil Avocado, Canola, or sesame oil (but use only 1 tsp of sesame oil)
+- 2 tablespoon Oil Avocado, Canola, or sesame oil (but use only 1 teaspoon of sesame oil)

 - 3 Eggs Scrambled